Java

 }

 That example was totally contrived (SORRY), since we pretty much reimplemented the built-in IntUnaryOperator.
-Which is a nice segue into the next observation: the standard library has several dozen functional interfaces ready for you to use.
+Speaking of which: the standard library has several dozen functional interfaces ready for you to use.
 Here are just a few:

 Functional InterfaceThe Abstract Method